-\textbf{Adult ECG interpretation:} Across 11 tasks on 9 datasets, top performers are ECGFounder, ECG-JEPA, and ECG-CPC, often statistically surpassing the S4 baseline.
-ECG-FM ranks fourth overall, sometimes matching the top three but underperforming on Georgia, Chapman, and PTB-XL.
-MERL, ST-MEM, HuBERT-ECG, and ECGFM-KED generally fail to outperform the supervised baseline. \textbf{Pediatric ECG interpretation:} ECG-JEPA leads, followed by ECGFounder, ST-MEM, MERL, ECG-CPC, and S4, despite no pediatric pretraining data. \textbf{Cardiac structure \& function:} ECG-CPC ranks first for echocardiography predictions, followed by ECGFounder, ECG-JEPA, ST-MEM, MERL, and S4. \textbf{Cardiac and non-cardiac outcomes:} ECG-CPC dominates, matching ECG-FM on non-cardiac and S4 on cardiac conditions.
-ECGFounder performs relatively poorly, likely due to little overlap between diagnostic labels during pretraining and target labels for the task. \textbf{Acute care predictions:} ECG-CPC and ECG-FM perform best across three tasks, followed by ECGFounder, ECG-JEPA, and MERL; none of them outperform S4 significantly. \textbf{Patient characteristics:} ECG-CPC ranks first in 5 of 6 tasks, outperforming S4 in 3.
-MERL and ECG-FM generally match or slightly underperform S4, while ECGFounder and ECG-JEPA typically fall below the supervised baseline.
+\textbf{Adult ECG interpretation:} Across 11 tasks on 9 datasets, ECGFounder, ECG-JEPA, and ECG-CPC are the top performers, often statistically surpassing the S4 baseline.
+ECG-FM ranks fourth overall, occasionally matching the leaders but underperforming on Georgia, Chapman, and PTB-XL, while MERL, ST-MEM, HuBERT-ECG, and ECGFM-KED generally fail to outperform S4. \textbf{Pediatric ECG interpretation:} ECG-JEPA leads, followed by ECGFounder, ST-MEM, MERL, ECG-CPC, and S4, despite the absence of pediatric pretraining data. \textbf{Cardiac structure \& function:} ECG-CPC ranks first for echocardiography predictions, followed by ECGFounder, ECG-JEPA, ST-MEM, MERL, and S4. \textbf{Cardiac and non-cardiac outcomes:} ECG-CPC dominates, matching ECG-FM on non-cardiac and S4 on cardiac outcomes.
+ECGFounder performs relatively poorly, likely due to limited overlap between pretraining and target diagnostic labels. \textbf{Acute care predictions:} ECG-CPC and ECG-FM perform best across three tasks, followed by ECGFounder, ECG-JEPA, and MERL, but none significantly exceed S4. \textbf{Patient characteristics:} ECG-CPC ranks first in 5 of 6 tasks, surpassing S4 in 3; MERL and ECG-FM generally match or slightly trail S4, whereas ECGFounder and ECG-JEPA typically fall below it.